michaelrosstarr/michaelrosstarr/README.md

-### 👋 Hi there
+### 🍉 Hi, I am Sloth

-My name is Michael, a student from South Africa studying Multimedia.
-I love making and breaking things, so don't rely on me to make anything for you...
+I am currently a student at the University of Pretoria, South Africa, studying a BIS in Multimedia.
+I enjoy gaming, coding, watching movies and eating watermelons.

 ### 🔭 I'm currently working on:
 - [Nerd Network Digital](https://nerdnetwork.digital)